 Alan Kohler sums up current government policy succinctly:

-In essence, Australia’s LNG export boom and high domestic gas prices will make it very difficult for the Coalition to get re-elected if it sticks to current policies.
+will make it very difficult for the Coalition to get re-elected if it

 So, while deniers have been denying, moderates have mostly ignored the problem and got on with regular activities.
 Suddenly, things have changed.
 Abbott has won an election and whipped effective policy out from under us.
 Now moderates are worried.
 They realise that regular activities aren't so very important after all.
 They're distractions – will-o'-the-wisps that vanish in the clear light of day.